 Motorola's affordable Moto G6 combines glass-backed style and a dual-camera array at a very attractive price point.

 When does the Moto G6 come out?
-Announced late April 2018, expected to launch by June 2018
+Available now.

 What’s new about the Moto G6 Snapdragon 450, dual cameras, 18:9 display